“Hahaha, damn! This guy really does go up and doesn’t stop. Y’all keeping up with ‘em?”

 “Closer, please!”

 Terra was talking to herself.
-She wasn’t trying to get Diode’s attention, the topic just bothered her that much.
-Diode was currently focused on delicately maneuvering the boat closer to the besshu; in her own control pit, Terra studied twelve VUI panels arrayed in three columns of four.
+She wasn’t trying to get Diode’s attention; the topic just bothered her that much.
+Diode was currently focused on delicately maneuvering the boat closer to the besshu.
+In her own control pit, Terra studied twelve VUI panels arrayed in three columns of four.
 Several of them were sensors that carefully examined their prey—a thermometer, a fluid motion speedometer, and active and passive sensors that used everything from radio up to x-rays.
 There was also a gravimeter, but this tool served a totally different purpose from the others.

 “Even though I know there’s something going on inside, I just can’t tell what it is...!!!”